emilianoreynares/emilianoreynares/README.md

 * I specialize in the development and governance of data models, ontologies, and knowledge graphs, seamlessly integrating them with cutting-edge AI/ML techniques.

 **Current Endeavors:**
-* I’m crafting an ontology-based data quality strategy at [IQVIA](https://www.iqvia.com/).
+* I’m developing the offer and market of the [IQVIA Center for Health Data Semantics](https://www.iqvia.com/solutions/real-world-evidence/center-for-health-data-semantics).

 **Past Adventures:**
 * During my tenure as a Knowledge Engineer at [Boehringer Ingelheim](https://www.boehringer-ingelheim.com/), I actively contributed to the development of a FAIR-enabled data platform.
-Engaging in pharmaceuticals/academia driven data FAIRification activities, I witnessed firsthand the power of standardized, accessible data.
+[Engaging](https://faircookbook.elixir-europe.org/content/home.html) in pharmaceuticals/academia driven data FAIRification activities, I witnessed firsthand the power of standardized, accessible data.
 * In a previous life, I donned the hats of a staff scientist at [CONICET](https://www.conicet.gov.ar/about-the-conicet/?lan=en) and a professor at [Universidad Tecnológica Nacional](https://utn.edu.ar/).
 These diverse experiences have shaped my holistic understanding of research, teaching, and practical application.

 **Let’s Connect!**